Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Evaluation

 \subsubsection{Effectiveness of Lifelong Self-Adaptation in Dealing with Drift of Adaptation Spaces.}

 To answer EQ1, we use the base scenario.
 Figure~\ref{fig:compare performance on quality attributes} shows the distributions of quality attributes of the selected adaptation options.
-The results are split in two periods: the period before the drift occurs (adaptation cycles 1-249) and the period with shift of adaptation spaces when novel classes appear, i.e., the emerging green dots in Figure~\ref{fig:3:emerging-classes}(e) and the green dots in Figure~\ref{fig:3:emerging-classes}(f) (adaptation cycles 250-350).
+The results are split into two periods: the period before the drift occurs (adaptation cycles 1-249) and the period with shift of adaptation spaces when novel classes appear, i.e., the emerging green dots in Figure~\ref{fig:3:emerging-classes}(e) and the green dots in Figure~\ref{fig:3:emerging-classes}(f) (cycles 250-350).

-Regarding the quality attributes, shown in Figure\,\ref{fig:compare performance on quality attributes}, the results show that the four approaches perform equally well for both attributes without drift of adaptation spaces.
-Yet, once the drift appears, the pre-defined classifier with ML2ASR and the pre-defined classifier with LSA (no operator feedback) degrade substantially (mean 37.32\,\% for packet loss and 14.82~mC for energy consumption for the pre-defined classifier with ML2ASR, 38.03\,\% and 14.83~mC for the pre-defined classifier with LSA (no operator feedback), compared to 17.65\,\% and 14.63~mC for the baseline).
-On the other hand, the evolving classifier with LSA with operator feedback maintains its performance (17.96\,\% for packet loss and 14.93~mC for energy consumption compared to 17.65\,\% and 14.63~mC for the baseline).
-The results for the impact on the utilities, shown in Figure\,\ref{fig:resuls-utilities} confirm these results.
-The mean of the utility under drift for pre-defined classifier with ML2ASR is 0.59, for the pre-defined classifier with LSA (no operator feedback) it is 0.58, while the mean for the evolving classifier with LSA with operator feedback is 0.80 compared to 0.81 for the baseline approach.
+Figure\,\ref{fig:compare performance on quality attributes} shows that the four approaches perform similarly for both quality attributes without drift of adaptation spaces (mean values between 9.90 and 10.67 for packet loss and 14.59 and 14.66 for energy consumption).
+Yet, once the drift appears, the pre-defined classifier with ML2ASR and the pre-defined classifier with LSA (no operator feedback) degrade substantially (mean 37.32\,\% for packet loss and 14.82~mC for energy consumption for the pre-defined classifier with ML2ASR, 38.04\,\% and 14.83~mC for the pre-defined classifier with LSA (no operator feedback), compared to 17.65\,\% and 14.63~mC for the baseline). \re{On the other hand, the evolving classifier with LSA with operator feedback maintains its performance (17.96\,\% for packet loss compared to 17.65\,\% for the baseline, a difference of 0.31\,\% of packet loss on a total of 17.96\,\% is negligible in practice; and 14.53~mC for energy consumption compared to 14.52~mC for the baseline.} Note that we do not use statistical tests to compare individual quality properties as the approaches optimize for utility.

+Figure\,\ref{fig:resuls-utilities} shows the results for the impact on the utilities. \re{Under drift, for a pre-defined classifier with ML2ASR the mean utility is 0.59, for the pre-defined classifier with LSA (no operator feedback) it is 0.58, compared to 0.81 for the baseline approach.
+On the other hand, the mean utility for the evolving classifier with LSA with operator feedback is 0.80.
+With a significance level of 0.05, the results of a Mann-Witney U test do not support the hypothesis that the utility of the baseline is higher than the utility of the evolving classifier with LSA with operator feedback; $p=0.114$}.